-- Whirlpool Canada Co. v Chavila Holdings Limited, 2016 ONSC 58 – The Court dismissed Whirlpool’s application, favouring our client’s interpretation of an indemnity agreement.
+- Whirlpool Canada Co. v Chavila Holdings Limited, 2016 ONSC 58; (upheld) 2017 ONCA 81 – The Superior Court of Justice and Court of Appeal dismissed Whirlpool’s application, favouring our client’s interpretation of an indemnity agreement.

 - Chandra v CBC, 2015 ONSC 2980 – The Court denied CBC’s request to proceed to trial by way of judge alone as opposed to trial by way of judge and jury.

 - Kiki Kapalua Inc. v.
 1203840 Ontario Limited, 2014 ONSC 6298 – A 16 day trial in which our client was entirely successful in defending against the plaintiff’s claim and advancing its own counterclaim.